 NC Civic Impact Fellowship

-Each phase of the fellowship is designed to support the Fellow’s professional and personal skill development to enhance the outcomes of their Impact Project while strengthening their capacity as civic leaders.
-2024 is the pilot year for the NC Civic Impact Fellowship.
+Each phase of the 18-month fellowship is designed to support the Fellow’s professional and personal skill development to enhance the outcomes of their Impact Project while building their capacity as civic leaders.

 Fellowship Components